-- (a) The complainant has the burden of proving that a challenged practice caused or predictably will cause a discriminatory effect. - (b) If the complainant satisfies the burden of proof set forth in subdivision (a) of this section, the respondent has the burden of proving that the challenged practice meets all of the prongs of a legally sufficient justification, as set forth in section 12062. - (c) The opposing party may rebut whether the party with the burden of proof in either subdivision (a) or (b) has met its burden.
+(a) The complainant has the burden of proving that a challenged practice caused or predictably will cause a discriminatory effect.

+(b) If the complainant satisfies the burden of proof set forth in subdivision (a) of this section, the respondent has the burden of proving that the challenged practice meets all of the prongs elements of a legally sufficient justification, as set forth in subdivisions (a) or (b), as applicable, of section 12062.

+(c) The opposing party may rebut whether the party with the burden of proof in either subdivision (a) or (b) has met its burden.

-- (d) Types of evidence that may be relevant in establishing or rebutting the existence of a discriminatory effect include:
+(d) Types of evidence that may be relevant in providing statistics to establishing or to rebutting the existence of a discriminatory effect include:

 - (1) National, state, and local statistics;

 - (2) Applicant files or data;

 - (3) Tenant/resident files or data;

 - (4) Conviction statistics;

 - (5) Demographic or census data;

 - (6) Local agency data or records;

 - (7) Police records and court records, including eviction data;

 - (8) Survey data; and

 - (9) Other relevant data.